 (iii) an updated list of management and supervisory personnel (including names), if changes are made.

-(B) An agency is exempt from the 30-day written notice requirement under subparagraph (A) of this paragraph if DADS determines an emergency exists that would impact client health and safety.
-An agency must notify DADS immediately of a possible emergency.
-DADS determines if an exemption can be granted.
+(B) An agency is exempt from the 30-day written notice requirement under subparagraph (A) of this paragraph if HHSC determines an emergency exists that would impact client health and safety.
+An agency must notify HHSC immediately of a possible emergency.
+HHSC determines if an exemption can be granted.

-(4) A branch office may reduce its service area at any time during the licensure period by sending DADS written notification of the reduction, revised boundaries of the branch office's original service area, and the effective date of the reduction.
+(4) A branch office may reduce its service area at any time during the licensure period by sending HHSC written notification of the reduction, revised boundaries of the branch office's original service area, and the effective date of the reduction.

 (d) A parent agency and a branch office providing home health or personal assistance services must meet the following requirements: